DOL Seeks to Improve Employers’ FMLA Forms

 - Layout and style changes to reduce blank space and improve readability.

 The DOL seeks public comment on the proposed revisions that will assist in its evaluation of the efficacy of these revisions.
 In particular, the DOL is interested in comments that aim to enhance the quality, utility, and clarity of the information collected and minimize the burden of collecting information.
 Employers are strongly encouraged to participate in the comment process.
 Comments close October 4, 2019.
-Find the proposed revisions to the FMLA forms as well as details on how to comment here.

 Copyright © 2019 by Ballard Spahr LLP.